-In this Form 20-F, references to "U.S. dollars", "U.S.\$" or "\$" are to the lawful currency of the United States, references to "pounds sterling", "sterling", "£", "pence" or "p" are to the lawful currency of the United Kingdom, references to "Israeli Shekels" or "ILS" are to the lawful currency of Israel, references to "Euro" or "€" are to the European single currency adopted by twelve members of the European Union (including the Republic of Ireland, France, Germany Spain and the Netherlands).
+In this Form 20-F, references to "U.S. dollars", "U.S.\$" or "\$" are to the lawful currency of the United States, references to "pounds sterling", "sterling", "£", "pence" or "p" are to the lawful currency of the United Kingdom, references to "Euro" or "€" are to the European single currency adopted by thirteen members of the European Union (including the Republic of Ireland, France, Germany, Spain and the Netherlands).
 ICON publishes its consolidated financial statements in U.S. dollars.

-ICON has historically prepared its consolidated financial statements on the basis of a fiscal year beginning on June 1 and ending on May 31.
 On July 27, 2005 the Board of Directors of the Company approved a change of the Company's fiscal year end from a twelve-month period ending on May 31 to a twelve-month period ending on December 31.
-The Company is making this change in order to align its fiscal year end with the majority of other contract research organizations.
-As a requirement of this change, the Company is reporting results for the seven-month period from June 1, 2005 to December 31, 2005 as a separate transition period in this Transition Report filed on Form 20-F. As of January 1, 2006, the Company's fiscal year will begin on January 1 and end on December 31 and its fiscal quarters will end on the last day of March, June, September and December of each year.
+The Company made this change in order to align its fiscal year end with the majority of other contract research organizations.
+As a requirement of this change, the Company reported results for the seven-month period from June 1, 2005 to December 31, 2005 as a separate transition period.
+As of January 1, 2006, the Company's fiscal year now begins on January 1 and ends on December 31 and its fiscal quarters end on the last day of March, June, September and December.